Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 3) Or you can make a mix of default and uninitialized values, like in `Vector3un`.

 ## 12.3 Nested structs
 The location field in Person is itself a Vector2 struct, that's why it is called a **nested struct**: a struct that contains another struct.
-Note how you can access and change the fields of a nested struct by 'drilling down' with the . notation, like:   `bob.location.x`
+Note how you can access and change the fields of a nested struct by 'drilling down' with the . notation, like:   `bob.location.x
+(But also see § 12.7 for how to shorten this notation.)

 Here is another example of nested structs: